 Course withdrawal after the 30% duration point will be designated “W” and will be shown on the transcript.
 A student who wants to have a seat in a class but not receive credit may, with instructor permission, register as an Audit (AU) student.
 The audit designation assumes a minimum amount of attendance and participation as determined by the instructor.
 A course with an audit designation is not included in the GPA nor does it count towards completion of the program.

 Students are required to conduct themselves in a mature and responsible manner, consistent with the University mission, policies, and regulations.
 Specifically students are expected to be attentive in class, and avoid conduct and behaviour that is disruptive to others.
 Depending on the instructor’s guidelines, this may include the use of phones, computers, and other devices in the classroom.

 Student misconduct, which includes, but is not limited to, plagiarism, cheating, and disruption of the learning environment, is not tolerated.

 In-class exam dates are typically indicated on course outlines.
 Rewrites are not permitted.

 Deferred exams are granted only in exceptional circumstances outlined in the KIN exam deferral procedure below.
-Students wishing to seek an alternative exam date must read the KIN Exam Deferral Procedure and make their request to the KIN department assistant by email, not to the course instructor.
+Students wishing to seek an alternative exam date must read the KIN Exam Deferral Procedure and make their request to the School of Kinesiology by email, not to the course instructor.